Harley Rouda

 Harley Edwin Rouda Jr. (born December 10, 1961) is an American attorney, businessman and politician who served as the U.S. representative for California's 48th congressional district from 2019 to 2021.
 He was the first Democrat to represent the district, which encompasses southwestern coastal portions of Orange County including the cities of Huntington Beach, Costa Mesa and Newport Beach.
+He was defeated for reelection by Orange County Supervisor Michelle Steel in 2020.

 Rouda first ran for office in the 2018 election, when he defeated 15-term Republican incumbent Dana Rohrabacher.
-He was defeated for reelection by Orange County Supervisor Michelle Steel in 2020.
-After considering running for Congress in the 2022 elections, Rouda announced he would not seek any public office that cycle.
+Following his departure in 2020, Rouda considered running for Congress in the 2022 elections, but later announced he would not seek any public office that cycle.